Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/firewall_network/guide.en-gb.md

 > [!warning]
 >
-> **Warning**: Permanent Mitigation is reaching it's End-Of-Life (EOL) and will be disabled permanently on September 8, 2025.
+> **Warning**: Permanent Mitigation is reaching its End-Of-Life (EOL) and will be disabled permanently on September 8, 2025.
 >

 > [!primary]